if-not-SPAM/Document-Text-Summarization-and-Querying-App/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-Feel free to customize it further to fit your specific project details and requirements!
+This README.md file provides a comprehensive overview of your project, including installation instructions, usage guidelines, technologies used, contributors, and licensing information.
+Feel free to modify it further to meet your specific needs!